FeisalAhmed/Delani/README.md

    ## BDD

-    -This application is used as aportfolio to showcase previous projects.
+    -This application is used as a portfolio to showcase previous projects that one has done well.
     -It is also used to advertise a bussiness like this Delani Studio.